Coronon/license_gatherer/README.md

 === Miscellaneous
 -f, --[no-]flutter-version    Whether to dynamically determine flutter version if in dependencies
                               (defaults to on)
--h, --help                    Display this usage description -v, --version                 Display current version
+-p, --pedantic                Fail at the slightest sign of trouble (warning) -c, --color                   Colorize output (CLI) -h, --help                    Display this usage description -v, --version                 Display current version
 ```